 Occupation context, not credential salary

 Occupation data helps size the lane, not the credential.
 BLS and O*NET can describe national occupation context, tasks, and projections, but they do not say that a specific certification causes a salary.
-Use this context to compare role lanes and risk, then use employer-language and projects to decide what proof to build.
+Use this context to compare roles and risk, then use employer-language and projects to decide what proof to build.

 | Role example | Occupation anchor | BLS/O*NET context | Why it matters for ROI questions |